 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-George Town, Penang, Malaysia is a top travel destination – and it’s easy to understand why!
-Penang Island boasts incredible street art, delectable local cuisine, lush nature, amazing beaches and a well-preserved history.
-For our trip, we created an absolutely perfect Penang Itinerary – and we are sharing it with our fellow travelers.
+George Town, Penang, Malaysia is a top travel destination – and it’s easy to understand why.
+Penang Island boasts incredible street art, delectable cuisine, lush nature, amazing beaches and a well-preserved history.
+For our trip, we created an absolutely perfect Penang Itinerary and are sharing it with our fellow travelers!

 How Many Days in Penang, Malaysia?

-However, we understand that some travelers are planning a Penang one day trip, while others only have 2 days in Penang or are trying to plan a 3 day Penang itinerary.
-To help travelers create the best itinerary to Penang, we outline alternative Penang itineraries for shorter stays at the end of the article.
+However, we understand that some are planning a Penang one day trip, while others are trying to plan a 2 or 3 day Penang itinerary.
+To help travelers create the best itinerary to Penang, we outline alternative ideas at the end of the article.

 About Our Penang Itinerary 5 Days

 Our Penang 5 Day Itinerary covers the best Penang destinations.
-We highlight the top things to do in George Town Penang – as well as feature top Penang Island tourist spots, like beaches and temples.
+We highlight the prime things to do in George Town – as well as feature top Penang Island tourist spots.

-For each day, we detail what to see in Penang and include informational details about each attraction.
-Additionally, we provide a useful Penang attraction map with tourist spots so that you can easily route your way to each sight.
+For each day, we detail what to see in Penang and include pertinent details about each spot.
+Additionally, we provide a useful Penang attraction map so that you can easily route your way to each sight.

-Save, Pin or Bookmark our Penang attractions blog so that you can use it while planning – and during – your trip to Malaysia!
+Save, Pin or Bookmark our Penang Travel Guide to plan your trip to Malaysia!

 George Town, Penang History

-Understanding the history of George Town in Penang, Malaysia is essential in making sense of the differing architectural styles and sights in the city.
+Understanding the history of George Town is essential in making sense of the differing architectural styles and cultures in the city.

-Whether taking a Penang 1 day trip or creating a 5 Day Itinerary Penang, seeing Street Art should be part of your trip plan.
+Whether taking a 1 day trip or creating a 5 Day Itinerary Penang, seeing street art should be part of your trip plan.

-After earning the UNESCO World Heritage Site title in 2008, the city sought ways to present its history – and “Marking George Town Street Art” was the winning idea in 2010.
+After earning the UNESCO World Heritage Site status in 2008, the city sought ways to present its history.
+“Marking George Town Street Art” was the winning idea in 2010.
 Using steel rods, a team of artists created 52 sculptures that humorously tell the story of the town.
-The popular project, which integrated art into existing features on buildings, paved the way for other street artists.
+The project paved the way for other street artists.

-In 2012, Lithuanian artist, Ernest Zacharevic, painted a series of murals in George Town called “Mirrors George Town” that depict scenes of everyday life.
-His street art often incorporates tangible items into the murals and invites viewers to be interactive with the art.
-Since 2012, Penang has been flooded with artists leaving their mark on buildings all over town.
+In 2012, Lithuanian artist, Ernest Zacharevic, painted a series of murals called “Mirrors George Town” that depict scenes of everyday life.
+His works often incorporate tangible items into the murals and invites viewers to be interactive with the art.
+Since then, Penang has been flooded with artists leaving their mark on buildings all over town.

-Because seeking out street art is one of the top things to do in Georgetown Penang, we have included the most popular Penang wall art murals in our Penang trip plan.
-That said, there are numerous works of art throughout the town that are lesser known, but still interesting.
+Because seeking out street art is one of the top things to do in George Town Penang, we have included the most popular wall art murals in our trip plan.
+That said, there are numerous diplays throughout town that are lesser known, but still intriguing.

 The Best Penang Itinerary

 Our day-by-day itinerary outlines what to see in Penang, Malaysia.
-In addition to Penang must see sights, we also include a few unusual things to do in Penang.
+In addition to must see sights, we also include a few unusual things to do in Penang.
+Alright, now let’s get to it!

 Seeing George Town sights is a must-do in Penang!
 Gorgeous architecture and intriguing art murals are the highlight.
-No need to worry about where to go in George Town, Penang – our outlined Penang city tour itinerary includes the best places to visit in George Town, Penang – both street art and historical architecture.
+No need to worry about where to go in George Town, our outlined Penang city tour itinerary includes the best places to visit.

-Our walking tour in Penang could take as little as 3 hours – but we recommend slowing your pace, savoring the sights and spending an entire day sightseeing in George Town.
+Our walking tour in Penang could take as little as 3 hours.
+However, we suggest slowing your pace, savoring the sights and spending an entire day sightseeing in George Town.

 #1 Queen Victoria Memorial Clock (Jubilee Clock Tower)